August 15, 2018

-Mortgage Bankers Association Associate Vice President Joel Kan breaks down the MBA Weekly Applications Survey for the week ending May 11.
+Mortgage Bankers Association Associate Vice President of Economic and Industry Forecasting Joel Kan breaks down the MBA Weekly Applications Survey for the week ending Aug.
+3.

 Nearly a year ago, the Mortgage Bankers Association collaborated with HomeFree-USA, Wells Fargo and Freddie Mac to create The Center for Financial Advancement, focusing on career opportunities and financial education at Historically Black Colleges and Universities.
 This summer, Nicholas Whiteside, a sophomore accounting major at Fisk University in Nashville, Tenn., became the first student to serve an internship through the program--right here at MBA.